 You will find all the necessary information in your special terms and conditions of insurance.

 No, specialists do not need to be on a list of approved doctors.
-However, the decision to refer you to a specialist must be taken by your general practitioner.
-If necessary, your GP must issue a referral voucher and forward it to us.
+However, depending on your alternative insurance model, your general practitioner, our telemedicine partner or your partner pharmacy must make the decision to refer you to a specialist.
+In these cases, a referral voucher must be sent to us.

 All you have to do is send us the name of your new doctor by post or by email (email@example.com).

-- Special condition for BasicPlus, Optimed and Health Network Geneva: your new doctor must be on the list of doctors approved by the network.
+- Special condition for Optimed: your new doctor must be on the list of doctors approved by the network.

 Most of the gaps in basic insurance can be filled by supplemental insurance.
 The most significant gaps include the coverage of the costs of dental care, glasses and alternative medicine.